andrewx101/track_analysis/README.md

 ### Load data

-Click `Add...` to select `.mat` file that contains the matrix `tr`.
+Click `Add...` to select `.mat` files that contain the matrix `tr`.
 Multiple selection is supported.
 Click `Add...` many time to append more tracks.
 The files are listed in the table next to the button.
 Click `Remove` to remove the currently selected file.
 The number of tracks contains in each file is also listed in this table.

 ### Setting parameters